Manyfaces860/ETE_Production_MLOps_US_Visa/README.md

 # Github Action for CICD
 # Docker for containerization
-# AWS EC2, S3, ECR for compute, storage, and image storage
+# AWS EC2, S3, ECR for compute, model storage, and image storage